 Second Major.
 A student may qualify for an additional major or majors by the completion of all prescribed requirements in the specified additional curriculum or curricula.
-A change of major form indicating a secondary major must be filed with the Office of the Registrar.

 STUDENT COURSE LOAD

 Minimum Course Load.
 The minimum load for full-time attendance is 12 semester hours.
 In the summer 4 hours is considered the minimum full-time load per session.
 (See "Financial Aid" section below).